willow-the/thursday-AM/README.md

 * Else if someone types a 'q': clear out all the text in the textarea.
 Hint: you can use the val() function to set the value of the textarea to an empty string.
 * Else if someone types an 'o': remove the scary clown background image of the `<body>`.
 [Hint](https://stackoverflow.com/questions/6747176/how-can-i-remove-a-background-image-attribute).
 * And now, type the story in the `textarea` and watch the ghost writer emerge:
-"It was Friday night and I was going to the movies when I saw a scary clown.
-I said a scary clown!!!
-C-L-O-W-N. AH!!" in the `textarea`
+"It was friday night and I was going to the movies when I saw a scary clown.
+I said a scary clown!!! c-l-o-w-n.
+AH!!" in the `textarea`

 ### If you dare...
 * Use the `click()` function to capture a click on the 'Click if you dare' div.
 * Console.log 'clicked!' inside your click function to make sure it's working.
 * Now it's time to really scare some people.
 When someone clicks on the 'Click if you dare' div, make your webpage do this: ![gif](images/youll_never_escape.gif)

+### Extension
+* Right now these effects don't work if the letters are capitalized.
+Can you make this work too?